fenxu/azure-powershell-docs-prod/azure/ResourceManager/Microsoft.Azure.Commands.ApiManagement.ServiceManagement/v1.1.4/New-AzureRmApiManagementLogger.md

 ```

 ### -ConnectionString
-Specifies an azure_2 Event Hubs connection string that starts with the following:
+Specifies an Azure Event Hubs connection string that starts with the following:

 `Endpoint=endpoint and key from Azure classic portal`